asmekal/iclr2020-notes/README.md

 ## Attribution

+- method which explains *how* and *why* particular regions of the input image are responsible for classifier prediction.
+The method is to train external Generator (which will generate degraded image similar to input, e.g. if classifier outputs 0.9 probability, generator receives input image and desire to make classifier have 0.1 probability) and Discriminator trained with KL divergence from actual output of the classifier and L1 distance loss to the original input.
+The methos is applicable to the cases then *how* and *why* of the classifier model are important (e.g. medical applications).
+However, it requires to train additional model (which is GAN so the training won't be easy) instead of most of attribution methods which can be directly applied to classifier any additional training and external models [Explanation by Progressive Exaggeration](http://www.openreview.net/pdf?id=H1xFWgrFPS)

 - New attribution method where unimportant features on feature map are replaced with noise.
 Converges in ~10 iterations, author also approximated it with single NN which do the same in a single pass.
 Seems to *really explain* NN predictions (not just exploit the structure of the image).
 [Restricting the Flow: Information Bottlenecks for Attribution](http://www.openreview.net/pdf?id=S1xWh1rYwB)

 ![Sanity Check for attribution methods](https://user-images.githubusercontent.com/14358106/80468399-cccea700-8947-11ea-9909-79512cfaf484.png)